-What strikes most about this iconic food brand, is the prominent logo design, known as the ‘Golden Arches,’ strongly connected with the success story of this fast-food chain.
+What strikes me most about this iconic food brand is the prominent logo design, known as the ‘Golden Arches,’ strongly connected with the success story of this fast-food chain.

 1948: The Speedy Service logo:

-The Golden Arches’ logo owes its creation to Stanley Clark Meston, the architect hired by the McDonald’s brothers in 1952 to overhaul and transform their business.
-He redesigned the restaurant’s premises and created the Golden Arches, the inspiration behind the massively successful and appealing logo of Mc Donald’s.
-However, the idea of the golden arches was originally Richard’s, as he felt that it was more attention-grabbing and easily noticeable from a distance even in heavy traffic.
+The Golden Arches logo owes its creation to Stanley Clark Meston, the architect the McDonald’s brothers hired in 1952 to overhaul and transform their business.
+He redesigned the restaurant’s premises and created the Golden Arches, the inspiration behind MMcDonald’smassively successful and appealing logo.
+However, the idea of the golden arches was originally Richard’s, as he felt it was more attention-grabbing and easily noticeable from a distance, even in heavy traffic.

-The brothers were joined by Ray Kroc in 1955 as their manager.
-Having worked as a salesperson before, Kroc used his insightful business skills to expand the business make the brand known all over the country.
+Ray Kroc joined the brothers in 1955 as their manager.
+Having worked as a salesperson before, Kroc used his insightful business skills to expand the business and make the brand known nationwide.